Jordan Sandhu

 Jasminder Singh Sandhu known professionally as Jordan Sandhu is an Indian singer and actor from Punjab.
 He started his career in 2014 with the song Brand, written by Kumar Sunny, composed by Desi Crew, and released under the Fine Tone label.

 Jordan Sandhu is best known for his singles Teeje Week, Muchh Rakhi Aa, and Handsome Jatta from Ashke.
-He is also recognized for his frequent collaborations with lyricist Sharanjeet Singh Chohalla Wala.

 He made his acting debut in Subedar Joginder Singh, which was released in 2018.

 In 2016, he won the Punjabi Music Best Debut Vocalist (Male) Award at the PTC Punjabi Music Awards.

 He married Jaspreet Kaur in January 2022.

 Career

 'Sandhu started his career with the song Brand, which was released under the record label Fine Tone in 2014.
 He later gained recognition with the song Much Phut Gabruu, released under the record label T-Series in 2015.
 He won the Best Debut Vocalist (male) Award at the PTC Punjabi Music Awards.
 In 2016, he released songs like Sardar Bandey and Muchh Rakhi Aa, followed by Birthday and others in 2017.
 In 2018, he released Teeje Week, Hero, and Handsome Jatta from Ashke his first film soundtrack.